 Meditation is a practice that supports the capacity to stay focused and redirect your thoughts.
 It's a powerful antidote to the mind's distractible nature and the information overload in our digital world.

-Research shows that meditation helps manage stress, building resilience, and increasing concentration.
+Research shows meditation helps manage stress, build resilience, and increase concentration.

 Meditation is gaining wide world popularity as more people discover its many health benefits.
 Here are five of them.